IJW2021/MyPortfolio/SSDCS/Unit01.md

 ![Logo](Images/Diary.png)
 ### Week One [una sabbatorum]

+During this First week we I looked at

+* Waterfall Approach to Software Development
+* UML Diagrams
+* Software Development Standards
+* Code Weaknesses
+* Writing Secure Code

 Week one was a busy week as had to get back into the study mindset but was also quite a productive week in that got put into a team for the project work and I allready have a number of ideas on what

-Personally I really fancy doing the NASA area of study as I think that has a good scope for what can be achieved but once I meet with the team happy to
+Personally I really fancy doing the NASA area of study as I think that has a good scope for what can be achieved but once I meet with the team happy to go with the teams decision.

 ![Logo](Images/NASA.png)

-Once I have met with the team we will assign roles within the project the second half of the week was work comming out of the seminar both producing the UML for one of the OWSAP issues and producing the first draft of our team contract.
+Once I have met with the team we will assign roles within the project.
+The second half of the week was work comming out of the seminar both producing the UML for one of the OWSAP issues and producing the first draft of our team contract.
+Still unsure how many people will be on our team as having trouble getting in contact with two members but will keep trying so we can get our team contract signed off

 **Forum Post**